InQBarna/ios-project-setup/README.md

 We want to start a fresh project ready for CICD, which means

     - Easily build te project in any (CICD)  machine (with some minimum requirements).
-And guarantee 0 warnings!
+Forcing quality gates.
-    - Easily run the tests and guarante they pass.
-And report coverage!
+    - Easily run the tests, force they are passing and coverage %.
     - Easily send a test version to stakeholders
-    - Easily send a vertion to AppStoreConnect for a new release
+    - Easily send a version to AppStoreConnect for a new release

 ## How to set up a new project